Rhaenyra Targaryen: Real-life inspiration

-George R. R. Martin found inspiration for Rhaenyra's story from Empress Matilda of England.
-Like her fictional counterpart, Matilda, daughter of Henry I, was sworn in as the heir to the throne of England by her own father; however, the country wasn't ready to accept a female monarch and this led to a war of succession between Matilda's supporters and those of her cousin Stephen of Blois.
-The Dance of the Dragons and its real-life basis, The Anarchy, are both civil wars fought between two factions claiming their legitimate right to the throne, with both campaigns starting and ending in similar manners.
+George R. R. Martin found inspiration for Rhaenyra's story from Empress Matilda (Maud) of Norman England.
+Like her fictional counterpart, Matilda, daughter and only surviving child of Henry I, was sworn in as the heir to the throne of England by her own father.
+However, the Anglo-Norman nobility at the time wasn't willing to accept a female monarch, especially since Matilda was considered too German in cultural habits (due to her earlier marriage to Henry V, Holy Roman Emperor).
+This led to her cousin, Stephen of Blois, usurping the throne after Henry I's death.
+Matilda, who was away in Normandy married to Geoffrey Plantagenet, Count of Anjou, responded militarily to Stephen's crowning, triggering a 15-years-long war of succession known as The Anarchy, which eventually ended with the ascension of Matilda's son Henry II.
+Both the fictional Dance of the Dragons and the real-life Anarchy are civil wars fought between two factions claiming their legitimate right to the throne, with both campaigns starting and ending in similar manners.